 By Sandy Thompson

-Sandy Thompson is a ND Licensed Addiction Counselor, Connecticut Community for Addiction Recovery (CCAR) trained recovery coach, and owner of Path to Pono, specializing in business consulting and Family Recovery Coaching.
-She has a passion for helping people.
-Sandy enjoys reading, the Pacific Ocean, and German food.
+Sandy Thompson is a ND Licensed Addiction Counselor, Connecticut Community for Addiction Recovery trained family recovery coach, and owner of Path to Pono, specializing in business consulting and family recovery coaching.
+She has a passion for helping others, dreams of one day living in a tropical climate and loves all German food.